disneystreaming/smithy4s/modules/docs/src/03-protocols/02-simple-rest-json/02-server.md

 )
 ```

-In `MyHelloWorld.scala`, implement the service interface that is generated at build-time :
+In `MyHelloWorld.scala`, implement the service interface that is generated at build-time:

 ```scala mdoc:silent
 // the package under which the scala code was generated